- Explore

 fact that in France, a country that prides herself as a model of

-democracy, up to a third of voters regularly vote for extremist
+democracy, over a third of voters now vote for extremist

 parties, either of the left or of the right.